DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 - Patrolling
 - Stationary (dont move at all)
 - Guards (won't move until they see the player)
+- Enemies with a front shield that can only be attacked from behind.
+They'll constantly reposition to face the player.

 - Flying Enemies that chase the player

+### Attack Behavior
+- Melee
+- Ranged
+-

 # Designers